AASA Channel Excellence Award presented by Epicor

 Initiative/program must have been launched within 18 months prior to the application submission date.

-Each finalist will prepare and submit a short video (maximum of two minutes) to use in selecting the winner.
+Each finalist will be asked to prepare and submit a short video (maximum of two minutes) to use in selecting the winner.

-Videos will be posted to the AASA website and will be played at the Vision Conference on April 3, 2019.
+Finalist videos will be posted to the AASA website and will be played at the Vision Conference on March 26, 2020 in Rosemont, IL.

 Applications were required to include the information below: